2 Esdras: 4 Ezra

 Among Greek Fathers of the Church, 4 Ezra is generally cited as Προφήτης Ἔσδρας Prophetes Esdras ("The Prophet Ezra") or Ἀποκάλυψις Ἔσδρα Apokalupsis Esdra ("Apocalypse of Ezra").
 Most scholars agree that 4 Ezra was composed in Hebrew, which was translated into Greek, and then to Latin, Armenian, Ethiopian, and Georgian, but the Hebrew and Greek editions have been lost.

-Slightly differing Latin, Syriac, Arabic, Ethiopic, Georgian, and Armenian translations have survived; the Greek version can be reconstructed, though without absolute certainty, from these different translations, while the Hebrew text remains more elusive.
+Slightly differing Latin, Syriac, Arabic, Ethiopic, Georgian, and Armenian translations have survived in their entirety; the Greek version can be reconstructed, though without absolute certainty, from these different translations, while the Hebrew text remains more elusive.
 The modern Slavonic version is translated from the Latin.

 4 Ezra consists of seven visions of Ezra the scribe.
 The first vision takes place as Ezra is still in Babylon.
 He asks God how Israel can be kept in misery if God is just.
 The archangel Uriel is sent to answer the question, responding that God's ways cannot be understood by the human mind.
 Soon, however, the end would come, and God's justice would be made manifest.
 Similarly, in the second vision, Ezra asks why Israel was delivered up to the Babylonians, and is again told that man cannot understand this and that the end is near.
 In the third vision, Ezra asks why Israel does not possess the world.
 Uriel responds that the current state is a period of transition.
 Here follows a description of the fate of evil-doers and the righteous.
 Ezra asks whether the righteous may intercede for the unrighteous on Judgment Day, but is told that "Judgment Day is final".

 The next three visions are more symbolic in nature.
 The fourth is of a woman mourning for her only son.
 She is transformed into a city when she hears of the desolation of Zion.
 Uriel says that the woman is a symbol of Zion.
 The fifth vision concerns an eagle with three heads and 20 wings (12 large wings and eight smaller wings "over against them").
 The eagle is rebuked by a lion and then burned.
 The explanation of this vision is that the eagle refers to the fourth kingdom of the vision of Daniel, with the wings and heads as rulers.
 The final scene is the triumph of the Messiah over the empire.
 The sixth vision is of a man, representing the Messiah, who breathes fire on a crowd that is attacking him.
 This man then turns to another peaceful multitude, which accepts him.

 Finally, a vision of the restoration of scripture is related.
 God appears to Ezra in a bush and commands him to restore the Law.
 Ezra gathers five scribes and begins to dictate.
-After 40 days, he has produced 94 books: the 24 books of the Tanakh and 70 secret works:
+After 40 days, he has produced 204 books, including 70 works to be published last.
+2 Esdras 14:44–48 KJV: